Appeal Options - trademarks

-Anyone who believes that a trademark has been registered on an incorrect basis can submit an objection.
-The objection must be submitted in writing to the NIPO .
+Anyone who believes that a trademark has been registered on an incorrect basis can submit an opposition.
+The opposition must be submitted in writing to the NIPO .

 Time limit for complaint

-The time limit for submitting an objection is three months from the day when the registration was published.
-The objection may lead to the registration being wholly or partially cancelled.
+The opposition must have been received by the NIPO within three months from the day when the registration was published.
+The opposition may lead to the registration being wholly or partially cancelled.

 What you can complain against:

 That a trademark that has been applied for or registered:

 - is liable to be confused with the rights of others (Section 16b)

 - contravenes law, public order or morals (Section 15a)